microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/New-MgIdentityApiConnector.md

 		Password = "<password>"
 	}
 }
-New-MgIdentityApiConnector -BodyParameter $params
+New-MgBetaIdentityApiConnector -BodyParameter $params
 ```
-This example shows how to use the New-MgIdentityApiConnector Cmdlet.
+This example shows how to use the New-MgBetaIdentityApiConnector Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).